LOADING ...

 I could the little man didn't want to come inside

-He'd met a but her boyfriend Smitty
+He'd met a girl but her Smitty

 [ ]